-Laurier Lake is one of four beautiful lakes (Figure 1) that were left behind 10 000 years ago when glaciers carved a setting of hummocky terrain of kettles, eskers and lake basins.
-Archeological evidence indicates the area was inhabited at least 7000 years ago.
-The first Europeans came through the area in 1754 by way of the nearby North Saskatchewan River.
+Laurier Lake is one of four lakes (Figure 1) that were left behind 10,000 years ago when glaciers carved a setting of hummocky terrain of kettles, eskers and lake basins.
+Archeological evidence indicates the area was inhabited at least 7000 years ago, and the first Europeans came through the area in 1754 by way of the nearby North Saskatchewan River.

 The Whitney Lakes Provincial Park adjacent to Laurier Lake (Figure 2) was established in 1982.
-It boasts a diverse setting of jack pine (Pinus banksiana) meadows, (Populus spp.) groves, willow (Salix spp.) thickets, marshes, fens, and mixed wood forests.
-As many as 148 bird species have been observed in the park with an excellent viewing point on the west side of Laurier Lake (SRD 2002).
+It boasts a diverse setting of jack pine (Pinus banksiana) meadows, aspen (Populus spp.) groves, willow (Salix spp.) thickets, marshes, fens, and mixed wood forests.
+As many as 148 bird species have been observed in the park with an excellent viewing point on the west side of Laurier Lake (Mitchell and Prepas 1990).

 The land surrounding Laurier Lake includes a mixture of recreational cottage development, cleared agricultural land and natural deciduous forest.
-Protected Crown land makes up the north shore of the lake the remainder of the shoreline is privately owned (Mills 1988).
-The lake is enjoyed for recreational activities such as hiking, wildlife viewing and water-based recreation.
+Protected Crown land makes up the north shore of the lake the remainder of the shoreline is privately owned.

 Figure 1.
-Laurier Lake, Alberta.
-Photo: L. Kowalchuk, ALMS
+Photo of Laurier Lake, Alberta (L. Kowalchuk, ALMS).

 Figure 2.
-Bathymetry of Laurier Lake, Alberta.
-Contours are at 5 ft. intervals water column and Laurier usually does not thermally stratify throughout most of the summer.
-Mixing also allows nutrients and organic material to remain suspended in the water column making the lake naturally fertile.
-Algal blooms are known to occur during summer months due to the lakes natural fertility.
-Detailed studies on phytoplankton have not been completed for the lake.
+Bathymetric map of Laurier Lake, Alberta.
+Contour intervals are 5 feet.

+The lake is enjoyed for recreational activities such as hiking, wildlife viewing and waterbased recreation.
+Popular activities include wind surfing, water-skiing, sailing, swimming and fishing.
+Yellow perch, walleye, and northern pike are the sport fish of Laurier Lake; fish stocking occurred in 1953 when sport and forage fish were transferred from Moose Lake into Laurier Lake.
+The lake has not been managed for commercial or domestic fishing.
+Laurier Lake has a surface area of 6.42 km2 with a maximum 2004 depth of 6.6 m (Figure 2).
+The lake has historically been both mesotrophic and eutrophic.
+Its location and surrounding topography make Laurier open to prevailing winds.
+These winds mix the water column and Laurier usually does not thermally stratify throughout most of the summer.
+Mixing also allows nutrients and organic material to remain suspended in the water column, making the lake naturally fertile.
+Algal blooms are known to occur during summer months, but detailed studies of phytoplankton have not been completed for the lake.
 Common emergent plants that fringe the lake are bulrushes (Scirpus spp.), cattails (Typha latifolia) and sedges (Carex spp.).